Quantum gradient descent for linear systems and least squares

 If $A \in \R^{m\times n}$ is a rectangular matrix, then multiplication by $A$ reduces to multiplication by the square symmetric matrix $A'= \left ( \right )$ as $A' (0^{m}, x) = (Ax, 0)$.
 Therefore, without loss of generality we restrict our attention to symmetric matrices for the quantum matrix multiplication problem.
-Since, the matrix multiplication algorithm \ref{qmat} will be used for implementing a single step of the iterative method, and in that case we multiply by a positive semidefinite matrix $A$ that is also contractive, we state the quantum matrix multiplication algorithm \ref{qmat} for such matrices.
-Note that linear systems for general symmetric matrices are not much harder than the case described in Algorithm \ref{qmat} \footnote{More precisely, the Singular Value Estimation procedure estimates the absolute value of the eigenvalues $|\lambda_{i}|$ for a symmetric $A$, and hence we also need to recover the sign of the $\lambda_{i}$ to perform matrix multiplication or to solve linear systems.
-The sign can be recovered by performing singular value estimation for the matrices $A, A + \mu I$ and comparing the estimates $|\overline{\lambda}_{i}|, |\overline{\lambda_{i} + \mu}|$.
-If $\lambda_{i}$ is positive the second estimate is larger while if it is negative the first estimate is larger.
-Such a method for sign recovery was presented in \cite{WZP17} where it was used to construct a quantum linear system solver that corresponds to the case $\mu(A)= \norm{A}_{F}$. }
+We state the quantum matrix multiplication Algorithm \ref{qmat} for a positive semidefinite matrix as in applications of the iterative method.
+We note that linear systems for general symmetric matrices are not much harder than the case described in Algorithm \ref{qmat}.